What is psikat?

 VOL - Volume

 Sets the track volume.
-7F = full, 00 = silent.
+FF = full, 00 = silent.
 Persists until overwritten.

 PAN - Pan

 Sets the stereo position.
-00 = left, 40 = centre, 7F = right.
+00 = left, 80 = centre, FF = right.
 Persists until overwritten.

 The left-most columns in the pattern editor.
 They provide row-by-row automation for the master bus: